As of June 30, 2020

-The 2017-2018 Diesel Truck Idling Reduction Grant Program Application is no longer available.
+the Diesel Truck Idling Reduction Grant Program will no longer offer grants for

 To be notified of updates, events and other news, please subscribe to our

 Email List to be notified of any updates.

 The address to submit correspondence is:

 Department of Administration